-- Decision to revise the Neighbourhood Plan (2023) - Started the review (January 2023) - Community consultation including survey and walk-in events (March 2024) - Parish walkabout with design experts (March 2024) - Review of the effectiveness of the adopted Neighbourhood Plan (January and February 2024). - Background research on local conditions (January and February 2024). - Design Codes report produced (June 2024) - Housing Needs Assessment report produced (May 2024) - Discussion with young people from the parish (June 2024). - Assessment and mapping of Local Green Spaces, heritage assets and important views (August to November 2024) - Call for Sites for housing (September 2024) - Consideration of Sites and whether to allocate for housing (December 2024) - Draft revised Neighbourhood Plan document preparation for consultation (Autumn/ winter 2024)
+- Decision to revise the Neighbourhood Plan (2023) - Started the review (January 2024) - Community consultation including survey and walk-in events (March 2024) - Parish walkabout with design experts (March 2024) - Review of the effectiveness of the adopted Neighbourhood Plan (January and February 2024). - Background research on local conditions (January and February 2024). - Design Codes report produced (June 2024) - Housing Needs Assessment report produced (May 2024) - Discussion with young people from the parish (June 2024). - Assessment and mapping of Local Green Spaces, heritage assets and important views (August to November 2024) - Call for Sites for housing (September 2024) - Consideration of Sites and whether to allocate any for housing (December 2024) - Draft revised Neighbourhood Plan document preparation for consultation (Autumn/ winter 2024/25) - Regulation 14 consultation (Spring 2025) and screening for a Strategic Environmental Assessment